The Ultimate Guide to Engineered Oak Flooring: What You Need to Know

 Material Costs

-European oak, thick veneers, and birch plywood cores are simply more expensive than thinner, lower-grade materials.
+European oak, thick veneers, and birch plywood cores are inherently more expensive than their lower-grade counterparts.

 Manufacturing Process